TAPSI | North & Druid Hill – McCulloh Pavement Art Designs

 Inspiration Image: Boxing ring at Umar Boxing with “No Hooks Before Books” Banner in the background

-North Ave & McCulloh St Pavement Art Concepts
+North Ave & McCulloh St Pavement Art Design: Dogwood Delight

 Dogwood Delight draws inspiration from the flowering dogwood, a tree native to Baltimore, this design pays homage to the history of the flower shops that have been community staples on this corner, including Bonaparte’s Florist Shop and Fleurs D’Ave.
 The bright colors and wavy lines, representing leaf veins, are inspired by wax print fabric.